|

 positive expectations, investment may start growing from the very low

 level at which they were.
 Positive expectations toward the economy may also bring leading firms to invest earlier than the trough.
 In so doing they may even invert the business cycle.
 On the other hand, investment in machinery may instead follow the lower trough, since the first recovery may simple use the existing, not-fully exploited capital.
+Changes in government, with opposition going to the power, can exert an important effect on raising or abating the expectation of business in terms of the overall economic environment and for specific actions.
 Needless to say, business cycles have many sources and paths, thus wide discrepancies with the previously presented scenario can arise.
-Investment
+Investments,

 data from 136 countries: a long term time series Formal